syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-## Row Drag-and-Drop
+## Row drag-and-drop

-### Overview

-#### Enabling Drag-and-Drop
+### Enabling drag-and-drop

-You can allow end-users to drag-and-drop the rows in SfTreeGrid, between two SfTreeGrid's by setting [SfTreeGrid.AllowDraggingRows](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.wpf~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~AllowDraggingRows.html) and [AllowDrop](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid_members.html#) to `true`.
-It's also possible to drag-and-drop from SfTreeGrid to any other control.
+You can drag-and-drop the rows in the SfTreeGrid and between two SfTreeGrid controls by setting the [SfTreeGrid.AllowDraggingRows](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.wpf~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~AllowDraggingRows.html) and [AllowDrop](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid_members.html#) properties to `true`.
+It is also possible to drag-and-drop from the SfTreeGrid to any other control.

 {% tabs %}
 {% highlight xaml %}